oldgregg89/Tap-Room-Redux/README.md

 ## Description/Structure of Components

 This is a Tree Beards Taphouse that gives the uswer to ability to order drinks, see details on the kegs, as well as add new kegs to the tap house.
+This will work through the redux testing portion of practice.

 ![UI-Layout](src/assests/UI.jpg)